marbl/canu/documentation/source/tutorial.rst

 By default, all three top-level tasks are performed.
 It is possible to run exactly one task by using the -correct, -trim or -assemble options.
 These options can be useful if you want to correct reads once and try many different assemblies.
 We do exactly that in the :ref:`quickstart`.
+Additionally, suppling pre-corrected reads with -pacbio-corrected or -nanopore-corrected will run only the trimming (-trim) and assembling (-assemble) stages.

 Parameters are key=value pairs that configure the assembler.
 They set run time parameters (e.g., memory, threads, grid), algorithmic parameters (e.g., error rates, trimming aggressiveness), and